Example: My second theme

 The plugin hooks for the site are as follows:

-• siteBodyBegin contains all the plugins, and returns code inside the <body>...</body> tags at the top.
-You could use it for a welcome banner, or some tool bar for the top of the page.
+siteHeadcontains all the plugins, and returns code inside the<head>...</head>tags.siteBodyBegincontains all the plugins, and returns code inside the<body>...</body>tags at the top.
+You could use it for a welcome banner, or some tool bar for the top of the page.siteBodyEndcontains all the plugins, and returns code inside the<body>...</body>tags at the bottom, such as JavaScript code.

 <!DOCTYPE html>